teckling/multiCloudInfrastructureDeployment/README.md

 # multiCloudInfrastructureDeployment
-Script for deploying infrastructure in AWS, Google, Azure and Aliyun
+Script for deploying infrastructure in AWS, Google, Azure, Aliyun and Oracle Cloud (if there is really such a thing).